artipa-software/artipa.BusinessPortal.Api.Client/README.md

 }
 ```

-Last example show how you can send EDI file into ABP server outbox
+Last example shows how you can send EDI file into ABP server outbox

 ```c#
 //Upload file